richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 want.
 This SHOULD be TLS 1.3 or TLS 1.2, depending on the circumstances described in the above paragraphs.

+# Changes to RFC 9325

+This document makes two changes to the recommendations in
+{{RFC9325, Section 3.1.1}}:

+- That section says that TLS 1.3 SHOULD be supported; this document says that for new protocols it MUST be supported.

+- That section says that TLS 1.2 MUST be supported; this document says that it MAY be supported as described above.

+Again, these changes only apply to TLS, and not DTLS.

 # Security Considerations {#sec-considerations}